A brief introduction

 Volksbund Deutsche Kriegsgräberfürsorge – or short Volksbund – is the German War Graves Commission and as such a humanitarian nonprofit organisation.
 On behalf of the Federal Government, the Volksbund is dedicated to the task of searching for and recovering war dead abroad, giving them a dignified burial and caring for their graves.
 The Volksbund offers services for relatives of the war dead and advises public and private bodies, also internationally, on issues of war graves care.
 The Volksbund is committed to the culture of remembrance and promotes the exchange and education of young people at the resting places of the war dead.

-Today, the Volksbund has almost 330,000 members and donors.
+Today, the Volksbund has around 240,000 members and donors.
 With their contributions and donations, with income from legacies and bequests as well as the proceeds from the annual door-to-door and on the streets collections, the Volksbund finances almost two thirds of its work.
 The rest is covered by public funds from the federal and state governments.

 The Volksbund was founded on 16 December 1919 to search for the countless German war dead of the First World War, to record their graves and to care for them.
 The Volksbund, which saw itself as an early citizens’ intiative, took on this task.
 Until the beginning of the 1930s, the Volksbund expanded numerous war gravesites.
 From 1933 onwards, the leadership submitted of its own accord to the equalisation policy of the Nazi government.
 The construction of military cemeteries of the Second World War was taken over by the Graves Service of the Wehrmacht.

 The Second World War devastated cities and countries, left millions wounded, dead and countless relatives searching for their family members.
 The work of the Volksbund became important again.
 It was allowed to resume its task in the three western occupation zones in Germany.